Anthracnose: Preventing Leaf Spots and Blights

 Space your plants and keep them pruned to allow for good airflow.
 This is especially important in the spring and fall months when a little rain can easily create conditions perfect for fungal development.

 When pruning, maintain good sanitation between cuts, and wash your hands between plants.
 Ensuring your tools and hands are spore-free will protect the next plant in line to be trimmed.

 Water using an irrigation system that doesn’t directly spray the plants or cause splashback of soil onto the plants.
 If there are any fungal spores in your soil, the splashback can get them up onto the plant where they can take hold, so this is an important step.

 Similarly, to practice base anthracnose control, keep ripening fruit off the soil’s surface as it’s growing to prevent fungal growth in the fruit itself.

 The healthier that your plants are, the more likely they will resist the symptoms of anthracnose.
 Keeping them fertilized properly and increasing the soil quality will help your plants to thrive and hold off infection.

-Planting resistant or tolerant species and certified disease-free seeds will give you a better chance of holding off infection as well.
+Planting resistant or tolerant species and certified disease-free seed will give you a better chance of holding off infection as well.
 While resistant species may still have some damage from fungal disease, they are better able to survive despite any damage, as opposed to highly susceptible species.